flomertens/wise/README.md

 Installation
 ------------

-You should be able to install WISE using pip or conda:
+You should be able to install WISE using pip or conda (note that wise/libwise is python 2 only):

     pip install wisetool